K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 [^7]: Managers with a multi-manager strategy may need to consider whether this position is workable.
 [^8]: Note that, although notice to the Client is not required here, the Manager retains liability.
 [^9]: For pension scheme Clients only.
 There are specific requirements on pension scheme trustees to invest predominately in regulated markets.
-[^10]: N/A to the extent the Manager does not accept Client orders.
 [^11]: Delete as appropriate.
 [^12]: Mandatory where the Manager uses a research payment account model.
 [^13]: Monthly” would apply where the Client has authorised a leveraged Portfolio.